-Tottenham’s ‘Magnificent 7’ signed with Gareth Bale money - What happened to them?
+What happened to Tottenham’s ‘Magnificent Seven’ signed with Gareth Bale money

 Eriksen joined Inter Milan in January 2020 and helped his current employers win the Serie A title in his second season in Italy.

-However, the 29-year-old’s future in football is in serious doubt after suffering a cardiac arrest while playing for Denmark at Euro 2020.
+However, Eriksen’s future in football was left in serious doubt after suffering a cardiac arrest while playing for Denmark at Euro 2020.

+The 31-year-old managed to make a miraculous recovery and, against all the odds, returned to professional football in February 2022 following a 259-day absence with Premier League side Brentford.

+"To go through what I've been through, being back is a wonderful feeling,” Eriksen, who revealed that he’d technically ‘died’ for five minutes, told reporters following his return to action.

 Roberto Soldado